The Complete Guide To Bantam Chickens – Is This The Right Chicken For You?

 Rosecomb chickens are usually friendly, but some roosters may turn out to be aggressive.

-These bantams are okay with cold to warm climates, and are known to tolerate confinement well.
-Expect 1 small, creamy-white-shelled egg per week.
+These chickens are okay with cold to warm climates and are known to tolerate confinement well.
+Expect one small, creamy-white-shelled egg per week.

 Have you ever wondered which are the smallest chicken breeds in the world?
 If you have, then you’ve found the winner because this is the smallest chicken breed worldwide.
-Hens can weigh as little as 11 oz or 310 g, while roosters 12 oz or 340 g and can grow from 15 to 25 centimeters tall.
+Hens can weigh as little as 11 oz or 310 g, while roosters can reach 12 oz or 340 g and grow from 15 to 25 centimeters tall (5).

 Breeders usually categorize Seramas into Class A, Class B, Class C, or Class D, depending on their size.
-Seramas in Class A are the smallest and lightest, while Seramas in Class D are the largest and heaviest.
+Serama in Class A is the smallest and lightest, while Serama in Class D is the largest and heaviest.

-These uncommon ornamental Malaysian bantams are known to be wonderfully gentle pets, and they are usually kept as such in their native land.
+These uncommon ornamental Malaysian bantam chickens are known to be wonderfully gentle pets, and they are usually kept as such in their native land.

-Seramas are best reared in moderate to hot climates, and can tolerate confinement well.
-Hens lay around 4 cream- or tinted-shelled eggs per week.
+Seramas are best reared in moderate to hot climates and can tolerate confinement well.
+Hens lay around four cream- or tinted-shelled eggs per week.

-At the moment, there is just 1 recognized variety by the American Poultry Association, that being the White.
+At the moment, there is just one recognized variety by the American Poultry Association, that being the White.

 Next up are the enchanting Silkie bantam chickens!
-Although in the UK this beloved ornamental breed is considered a large fowl, in the United States Silkies are considered bantams.
+Although in the UK this beloved ornamental breed is considered a large fowl, in the United States, Silkies are considered bantam chickens.

-Silkies are amongst the most gentle breeds available, so these birds make outstanding pets and, when it comes to hens, also great mothers.
-Silkies are able to bear confinement well, and the ideal climate to raise them is a moderate one.
+Silkie chickens are amongst the most gentle breeds available, so these birds make an outstanding pet chicken and, when it comes to hens, also great mothers.
+Silkies can bear confinement well, and the ideal climate to raise them is a moderate one.

-If you still aren’t sure of how to build or which coop to buy, take a look at our list of the 5 Best Small Chicken Coops for Urban Areas or at our post on Small DIY Chicken Coops Plans – How to Build Your Perfect Coop?
+If you still aren’t sure of how to build or which coop to buy, look at our list of the 5 Best Small Chicken Coops for Urban Areas or our post on Small DIY Chicken Coops Plans – How to Build Your Perfect Coop?

 Expect 2 to 3 small, cream-shelled eggs per week.

-Currently, the American Poultry Association has recognized 5 varieties for non-bearded Silkies and 8 varieties for bearded Silkies.
+Currently, the American Poultry Association has recognized five varieties for non-bearded Silkies and eight varieties for bearded Silkies.

-NOTE: Visit Henderson’s Chicken Chart: True Bantams and Game Fowl for further Bantam chicken breeds identification.
+NOTE: Visit Henderson’s Chicken Chart: True Bantams and Game Fowl for further bantam identification.